The 20 Best Drug Induced Dyskinesia Doctors Near Me in Danville, PA

 Geisinger Medical Center - Neurology

 Dr. Sandulescu is a neurologist specializing in movement disorders.
 His clinical interests include Parkinson's disease, essential tremor and other forms of tremor, deep brain stimulation, Botox injections, ataxia, cervical dystonia, and Huntington's disease or balance issues due to normal pressure hydrocephalus.
 He earned his medical degree from the University of Medicine and Pharmacy of Craiova in Romania.
 After postgraduate training in pathology, Dr. Sandulescu completed his neurology residency at Albert Einstein Medical Center in Philadelphia.
 He completed his clinical and research movement disorders fellowship at University of Pittsburgh Medical Center and The Pittsburgh Institute for Neurodegenerative Disease.
 Dr. Sandulescu speaks fluent English and Romanian, as well as some Italian.|In his free time, Dr. Sandulescu enjoys spending time with his family, gardening and reading nonfiction books ranging from the philosophy of religion to politics and history.
 He also plays the accordion and the piano.
 Dr. Sandulescu is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Essential Tremor, Parkinson's Disease, Movement Disorders, and Drug Induced Dyskinesia.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Parkinson's Disease, Movement Disorders, and Drug Induced Dyskinesia.
+Dr. Sandulescu is currently accepting new patients.

 GMC Neurology